cc-hpc-itwm/tarantella/docs/source/installation.rst

 .. code-block:: bash

   conda install python=3.7
-  pip install --upgrade tensorflow==2.3
+  pip install --upgrade tensorflow==2.2

 Installing pybind11
 ^^^^^^^^^^^^^^^^^^^

 The last dependency you will need to install is pybind11. pybind11 is available through pip and conda.
-However, the pip-package does not seem to include the CMake package, which is why we recommend installing pybind11 via conda:
+We recommend installing pybind11 via conda:

 .. code-block:: bash